Too Much Fluoride Causes Damage to the Teeth - How Much Is Too Much?

 - Alters the look of teeth

-Furthermore, you can easily take the first step in creating your custom veneers from the comfort of your couch because there is no need to visit a dentist.
+Furthermore, you can easily take the first step in creating your custom PressOn Veneers from the comfort of your couch because there is no need to visit a dentist.
 All of the materials you need to get started are delivered directly to your house.

 No matter what type of result you are looking for, your dental dreams can come true with Brighter Image Lab.